 In both configurations, if OTP is required by the user, a popup requesting the token value is raised to write the OTP value.

-Allows you to download a XML file with metadata to load it into your SAML Identity Provider federation when you use External SAML identity provider
+Allows you to download an XML file with metadata to load it into your SAML Identity Provider federation when you use an External SAML identity provider